warmist/scripts/docs/devel/query.rst

 ===========

 .. dfhack-tool::
-    :summary: todo.
+    :summary: Search/print data algorithmically.
     :tags: dev inspection

-Query is a script useful for finding and reading values of data structure fields.
-Purposes will likely be exclusive to writing lua script code, possibly C++.
+Query is a useful script for finding and reading values of data structure fields.
+You can use it to explore data structures, list contents of known structures, and you could even integrate it into a script to simply print some data out for a player.

 This script takes your data selection eg.{table,unit,item,tile,etc.} then recursively iterates through it, outputting names and values of what it finds.